Meet the River Keepers from Kruščica by Markéta Šedivá .

-How did residents of Kruščica received the good news?
+How did residents of Kruscica receive the good news?

-People are extremely happy of course.
+People are extremely happy, of course.
 They celebrate in their manner with songs and traditional dance.
-They are glad to see some shift forward and they are grateful to all civil society organizations, individuals and media who helped them to fight for their river.
+They are happy to see some shift forward and they are all civil society organizations, individuals and media, who helped them fight for their river.
 Even though they are aware that case is not fully over yet, this is one huge step forward.

-What does the court's verdict mean for them after many months of resistance?
+What does the court's verdict mean for many months of resistance?

-It is mainly a satisfaction, finally they can go home and return to their normal life after they guarded the access bridge 24 hours a day in order to prevent construction.
+It is mainly time to go home and return to their normal life after 24 hours per day in order to prevent construction.

-You mentioned that the case is not closed yet.
+You mentioned that it is not closed yet.
 What is the current situation in Kruščica then?

-All permits for both projects are now cancelled.
-But investors may file an appeal against the verdict and they can strive for new permits.
-However, this time they would be kept an eye on in terms of transparency – they would have to comunicate with all interested parties, in the first place with the local community, and involve them in the process from the beginning.
+All permits for both projects are now canceled, but investors may file an appeal against the verdict and they can strive for new permits.
+However, this time they would have kept an eye on the terms of transparency-- they would have been communicating with all interested parties, in the first place with the local community, and in the process from the beginning.

-Not yet, I think that soon it will be.
-Alongide with stopping the current projects, this is going to be strong message to other investors to bear in mind that they are not welcome there.
+Not yet, I think it will be soon.
+Alongside with stopping the current projects, this is going to be a strong message to other investors to bear in mind that they are not welcome there.

-We all keep our eyes opened and wait for the final outcome of the civil proceedings related to concessions.
-We hope it will be in our favour and that concessions will be cancelled for good.
+We all keep our eyes open and wait for the final outcome of the civil proceedings related to concessions.
+We hope it will be in our favor, and that concessions will be canceled for good.

-How did the life of the locals changed beside the blocade itself?
+How did the locals change the blocade itself?

 Kruscica residents are now more interested in public affairs.
-They realised that they have rights and possibilities in terms of infrastructure development to improve the live quality.
-Their dream is to revive touristic potentials of the area as it was in former Republic (Yugoslavia).
-Local community board is very active as well as local environmental association "Bistro” which was established last year during the protests.
+They realize that they have rights and opportunities in terms of infrastructure development to improve quality of life.
+Their dream is to revive touristic potentials of the area, as it was in the former republic (Yugoslavia).
+The local community board is very active, as well as the local association "Bistro," which was established last year during the protests.

-Kruščica is not the first to succeed, but similar happy-ends to such cases in Bosnia and Herzegovina are very rare.
+Kruscica is not the first to succeed, but similar happy-endings to such cases in Bosnia and Herzegovina are very rare.
 How important is it for other similar disputes?
-Might it be some kind of a precedent or as a promotion of environmental activism?
+Might it be some kind of precedent on how to promote environmental activism?

-The story of Kruščica has been covered by media significantly.
-Surely, it will encourage other activists to stand up for their rivers and to see that change is possible.
-It is important to be united, brave and persistent and to be able to recognize and to overcome different obstacles that stand in a way.
+The story of Kruscica has been covered by media significantly.
+Surely, it will encourage other activists to stand up for their rivers and see that change is possible.
+It is important to be united, brave and persistent, and to be able to recognize and overcome different obstacles that stand in the way.
 This case is already motivating other groups and sometimes Kruščica people support these groups in protests or advisory issues.

 She studied ecology and environmental protection at the University of Banja Luka.